-- You become eligible as described in this "Special enrollment" section - You did not enroll in any coverage offered by your Group when you were first eligible and your Group does not give us a written statement that verifies you signed a document that explained restrictions about enrolling in the future.
-Subject to confirmation by the Centers for Medicare & Medicaid Services, the effective date of an enrollment resulting from this provision is no later than the first day of the month following the date your Group receives a Health Plan-approved enrollment or change of enrollment application, and a Senior Advantage Election Form for each person, from the Subscriber submitting to your Group a Health Plan-approved enrollment application, and a Senior Advantage Election Form for each person.
+- You become eligible because you experience a qualifying event (sometimes called a "triggering event") as described in this "Special enrollment" section - You did not enroll in any coverage offered by your Group when you were first eligible and your Group does not give us a written statement that verifies you signed a document that explained restrictions about enrolling in the future.
+Subject to confirmation by the Centers for Medicare & Medicaid Services, the effective date of an enrollment resulting from this provision is no later than the first day of the month following the date your Group receives a Health Plan-approved enrollment or change of enrollment application, and a Senior Advantage Election Form for each person, from the Subscriber

 Special enrollment due to new Dependents.
-You may enroll as a Subscriber (along with eligible Dependents), and existing Subscribers may add eligible Dependents, within 30 days after marriage, establishment of domestic partnership, birth, adoption, or placement for adoption by
+You may enroll as a Subscriber (along with eligible Dependents), and existing Subscribers may add eligible Dependents, within 30 days after marriage, establishment of domestic partnership, birth, adoption, or placement for adoption by submitting to your Group a Health Plan-approved enrollment application, and a Senior Advantage Election Form for each person.